-The BSc(Hons) Applied Occupational Therapy programme is designed to produce competent, reflective, practitioners capable of taking responsibility for their own professional development and who are able to contribute to the safe, ethical and effective delivery of evidence-based occupational therapy services in a wide variety of multi-professional contexts.
+The BSc(Hons) Occupational Therapy programme is designed to produce competent, reflective, practitioners capable of taking responsibility for their own professional development and who are able to contribute to the safe, ethical and effective delivery of evidence-based occupational therapy services in a wide variety of multi-professional contexts.

-To help to achieve this you will undertake professional practice placements in a range of settings, work with people across the age spectrum who may have a variety of occupational challenges and learn to integrate fully into various multi-professional settings.
+To help to achieve this you will undertake professional practice placements in a range of settings, work with people across the age spectrum who may have a variety of occupational challenges, and learn to integrate fully into various multi-professional settings.
 You will work to achieve a different set of placement competencies on each of your practice placements.
-To ensure all placements are audited and that you meet the RCOT, and therefore the World Federation of Occupational Therapists', requirements regarding breadth of placement experience, the allocation of placements is made by your employers in conjunction with the UWE Professional Practice Office (PPO) and Practice Placement Coordinator.
-The allocation of placements will take into account information you provide on your personal profile provided by your employer, it is your responsibility to complete this and update it regularly if / when your circumstances change.
+To ensure all placements are audited and that you meet the RCOT, and therefore the World Federation of Occupational Therapists', requirements regarding breadth of placement experience, the allocation of placements is made by the Professional Practice Office (PPO) in conjunction with the Practice Placement Coordinator.
+The PPO will take into account information you provide on your ARC profile, it is your responsibility to complete this and update it regularly if / when your circumstances change.